 (ix) Septic tank pumpings.

-(2) The State plan shall consider the following aspects of solid
+(2) The State plan shall consider the following aspects of solid waste management:

 (i) Resource conservation;